Acktarius/extension4Concealers/README.md

 select "Software Installer"
 or within the terminal:
 `sudo dpkg -i extension4Concealers_v0.0.1.deb`
- you 'll still have to toggle the Argos switch in Extensions :
+ you 'll still have to toggle the Argos switch in Extensions 9after loggin out and log back in):
  ![Screenshot from 2023-10-21 11-50-29](https://github.com/Acktarius/extension4Concealers/assets/94026250/eec18719-9dc6-4804-a056-ba4430ede89f)

 # License